brianvanburken/knowledge-sharing/presentations/2019-03-28-drinking-the-elixir/presentation.md

 :ok
 ```

-^ don't be normalled by the return message of send.
+^ don't be confused by the return message of send.
 The message is still in the inbox

 ---
 [.code-highlight: 1-9]